wabscale/tandon.singles/README.md

 just query existing tables, and bigsql will generate models for you.

 #### Relationships
-If you have a definded foreign key relationship with another table already defined, you don't need to tell bigsql about them.
-For an object with foreign models, you can just access it as a attribute, and it will hand you a list of all objects (either dynamically or statically generated) associated with the object.
+If you have a defined foreign key relationship with another table already defined, you don't need to tell bigsql about them.
+For an object with foreign models, you can just access it as a attribute, and it will hand you an iterable object with all the associated object for the current model (either dynamically or statically generated).

 For example: